 They can also be prone to a number of health issues due to their massive size.
 Both of these qualities could be passed on to their crossbreed offspring.

-The Anatolian Shepherd and Golden Retriever Mix
+Golden Retriever Anatolian Shepherd Mix

 The world loves Golden Retrievers, and it’s no wonder.
 They are intelligent, loving and make perfect family pets for those with young children.
 However, Golden Retrievers are extremely active and much more high-energy than an Anatolian Shepherd.